wlinds/wth/README.md

 # wth
-What the hex?
+What the hex?!
 Color inspector.